RV 101® - Insider's Guide to Buying an RV E-Book Training Course

 This e-book course will help prevent you from making costly mistakes.
 It was designed to make you an educated RV buyer & save money.Watch Promo

-This is an RV 101 online e-book training course that can be viewed on any computer, tablets, or smart-phone.
-When you enroll in our training course you have the option to simply download the e-book and read it at your leisure and/or you can participate in the actual course.
+This is an RV 101 online e-book training course that can be viewed on any computer, tablet, or smart-phone.
+When you enroll in our RV training course you have the option to simply download the e-book and read it at your leisure and/or you can participate in the actual course.
 I wanted to add more than just an e-book, so the course material includes the written text, short video segments, related articles written by your instructor Mark Polk, helpful tips & tricks, fun RV University play & learn crossword puzzles and quizzes to help you retain the information.

 Since it’s inception, RV Education 101 has educated RV owners on how to use and maintain RVs.
 Educating the consumer on how to use an RV is great, but what about selecting and buying the RV in the first place?

-Mark Polk worked as an RV salesperson and a RV sales manager, and knows the entire RV buying process from A to Z. This is how he explained it.
+Mark Polk worked as an RV salesperson and an RV sales manager, and knows the entire RV buying process from A to Z. This is how he explained it.
 "Purchasing an RV is a major investment, similar to an automobile or house.
 It is important that you understand all of your options when you make the decision to buy an RV.
 What type of RV should you buy?
 What size RV should you buy?
 Should you buy a new or used RV?
 How much is the RV worth?
 How do you finance the RV?
 These are just a few of the questions you will get answers to in my Insider’s Guide to Buying an RV e-book course.
 My goal with this course is to make you an informed and educated RV buyer so you get it right the first time."

 The Insider's Guide to Buying an RV includes the following chapters: